-Flavorful and incredibly satisfying, this easy Greek Lentil Soup recipe is incredibly easy to whip up.
+Flavorful and incredibly satisfying, this easy Mediterranean Lentil Soup recipe is incredibly easy to whip up.
 A perfect one-pot soup that simmers slowly and is ready in about 40 minutes.

 With just a few simple ingredients, you’ll have a nutritious and hearty meal that isn’t overly complicated to make.
 I love to make this soup year round for lunch or a quick healthy dinner.

 - olive oil – I always recommend a good quality olive oil since most out there are fakes!
 Jovial brand is a great option.

 - filtered water – love my Berkey water filter for keeping it on hand!

 - Primal Palate Super Gyro (Greek) seasoning – dried oregano also works